 In some ways Process Theology is an emasculated version of Methodist holiness and perfectionism, believing God is perfecting creation, politically and otherwise, while also being perfected with it.
 It’s a dated theological fad arisen at the tail end of Methodist progressivism’s crest, and is mostly now confined to retired clergy.

 Methodism’s creative contribution to political progressivism now seems mostly to have run its course, with the secular progressive heirs not very interested in the spiritual origins.
-But Clinton’s spiritual and political journey, with the forthcoming book from her minister friend, are important to that history, and to understanding where we are today.Google+
+But Clinton’s spiritual and political journey, with the forthcoming book from her minister friend, is important to that history, and to understanding where we are today.Google+